Dental Sealants: Prevent Caries

 What if You Could Prevent Cavities From Forming on Your Child's Teeth?

 Proper brushing and flossing are essential to removing plaque on the smooth surfaces of teeth to help keep your mouth clean and cavity free.
-But did you know that the indentations on the chewing surfaces of the back teeth, called pits and fissures, are one of the most common places where tooth decay occurs and is also one of the most difficult surfaces to clean properly?
+But did you know that the indentations on the chewing surfaces of the back teeth, called pits and fissures, are one of the most common places where tooth decay occurs?
+These pits and fissures are some of the most difficult areas to clean properly.

-Toothbrush bristles often cannot reach the tiny grooves in these teeth to remove plaque effectively.
-How can we prevent decay from occurring in these pits and fissures that our toothbrushes cannot reach?
-One solution may be dental sealants.
+Toothbrush bristles typically cannot reach the tiny pits and grooves in these teeth to remove plaque effectively.
+Dental sealants can help prevent decay from occurring in the pits and fissures that the toothbrush cannot reach.

 What Are Dental Sealants?

-A sealant is a plastic film-like material that is applied to the chewing surfaces of the back teeth.
-The plastic material bonds to the pits and fissures of the chewing surfaces of the back teeth and acts as a barrier to protect the teeth from decay-causing bacteria.
+A sealant is a plastic film-like material that is applied to the chewing surfaces of unrestored permanent molars.
+The plastic material bonds to the pits and fissures of the chewing surfaces and acts as a barrier to protect the teeth from decay-causing bacteria.

 Who Can Benefit From Sealants?

-Sealants are most often recommended for children who have newly erupted permanent teeth.
+Sealants are most often recommended for newly erupted permanent molars.
 First and second permanent molars erupt into the mouth at about the age of 6 and 12, respectively.
-Having sealants applied to these teeth shortly after they erupt protects them from developing cavities in areas that are difficult to clean.
+Having sealants applied to these teeth shortly after they erupt protects them at an early age from developing cavities.

 How Are Sealants Applied to Teeth?